FunkeyFlo/ps5-mqtt/add-ons/ps5-mqtt-edge/DOCS.md

 ### `device_discovery_interval`
 Value in miliseconds that lest you change the frequency of discovering PS5 devices.

+### `account_check_interval`
+Value in miliseconds that lets you change the frequency of checking the online status of a PSN account.

+*Be carefult! the PSN API's have a rate limit of 300 requests per 15 minutes.
+So don't go lower than 3000ms!*

 ### `include_ps4_devices` *optional*
 If enabled (`true`) the add-on will also discover / allow the registration of Playstation 4 devices.